speckdavid/shakey2016/Readme.md

 ### 2.2 Create a Map

 Press "Start mapping" to build up a map of the new scenario.
 The shakey_quickplay window should visualize the current map.
-Additionally the map is published as "/map" which can be used to visualize the current in Rviz.
+Additionally, the map is published as "/map" which can be used to visualize it with Rviz.
 Once you are satified with the map you can press stop mapping and the map will be saved (indicaded by a small checkmark at the bottom).
 Note: Restarting the mapping procedure will remove the already created map.

 ![](images/mapping.jpg?raw=true)

 <br>

 ### 2.3 Create relevant Poses
 For a complete scenario it is neessary to specify Search Locations, Doorway Entries and Object Goal Locations.
-For that purpose you can use the Location area of the shaley_quickstart node (combined with rviz).
+For that purpose you can use the Location area of shakey_quickstart (combined with rviz).
 At the top right you can choose between different topics which pusblish StampedPoses.
 We recommonend to use the "/move_base_simple/goal" topic.
-Here you can choose at bottom left which location type you want to specify next.
+Furthermore, you can choose at bottom left which location type you want to specify next.
 In addition, you should choose the room in which the corresponding location is located.

 ![](images/poses.jpg?raw=true)

 Via drag and drop you can specify the exact poses of the desired location.
-Choose at top 2D Nav Goal and select the pose you prefer.
+Choose at he ttop "2D Nav Goal" and select the pose you prefer.
 The already created locations are published as "/poses_marker" and can be visualized as MarkerArray in Rviz.

 Search Locations are visualized as blue arrows, Doorways are visualized as red arrow with a connecting line between two corresponding entry points and Object Goal Locations as green boxes (irrelevant orientation).